cloudfoundry/bbs/docs/03-a-tasks-overview.md

+---
+title: Overview of Tasks
+expires_at: never
+tags: [diego-release, bbs]
+---

 # Overview of Tasks

 Diego can run one-off work in the form of Tasks.
 When a Task is submitted, Diego allocates resources for the Task on a Cell, runs the Task on that Cell, and then reports the result of the Task.
 Tasks are guaranteed to run at most once.